Ultralight dark matter in long-baseline accelerator neutrino oscillations: Analysis of the long-baseline neutrino oscillation data

 \subsection{Data analysis}

-The analysis of long-baseline neutrino oscillation data is described in this section.
-The analysis of the T2K and NO$\nu$A data sets is done with a modified version of the General Long-Baseline Experiment Simulator (GLoBES)~\cite{Huber:2004ka,Huber:2007ji}.
-We have altered GLoBES to calculate oscillation probabilities with scalar and vector dark matter parameters discussed in section~\ref{sec:theory2}.
+The analysis of the T2K and NO$\nu$A datasets is performed with a modified version of the General Long-Baseline Experiment Simulator (GLoBES)~\cite{Huber:2004ka,Huber:2007ji}.
+To this end, we have altered the GLoBES package to calculate oscillation probabilities with scalar and vector ULDM parameters discussed in section~\ref{sec:theory2}.
 The full description of the analysis methods can be found in Ref.~\cite{Lin:2021cst}.

-GLoBES calculates neutrino events by integrating fluxes, cross-sections and oscillation probabilities over neutrino energies:
+The GLoBES package calculates the neutrino events by integrating fluxes, cross-sections, and oscillation probabilities over neutrino energies{\hx ~\cite{Huber:2004ka}}:

-where the indexing $i =$ 1, 2, 3... represents neutrino energy bins.
-Here $\phi (E)$ stands for the neutrino flux, $\sigma(E)$ for neutrino-nucleus cross-sections and $R(E, E^{'})$ for energy resolution function, respectively.
-The double integral is carried out for the reconstructed neutrino energy $E'$ and true neutrino energy $E$.
-The oscillation probabilities $P_{\nu_{\ell} \rightarrow \nu_{\ell'}}(E)$ are computed as function of true neutrino energy including matter effects and neutrino--dark matter interactions.
-The result is multiplied by $N_{\rm nucl}$, $T$ and $\epsilon$, which represent the number of nucleons in the detector, total lifetime of the experiment and efficiency of the detector, respectively.
+where the indices $i = 1, 2, 3, \ldots$ run over the neutrino energy bins, and ${\hx \Phi_\nu(E)}$, $\sigma(E)$, and $R(E, E^{'})$ represent the neutrino fluxes, the neutrino-nucleus cross-sections, and the energy resolution function, respectively.
+The oscillation probabilities $P_{\nu_{\ell} \rightarrow \nu_{\ell'}}(E)$ are computed as a function of the true neutrino energy $E$, including both matter effects and neutrino-DM interactions.
+The double integration in eq.~(\ref{eq:LBLevent}) is carried out over the true neutrino energy $E$ and the reconstructed neutrino energy $E'$.
+The final result is multiplied by $N_{\rm nucl}$, $T$, and $\epsilon$, which represent the number of nucleons in the detector, the total lifetime of the experiment, and the efficiency of the detector, respectively.

-The analysis of the T2K and NO$\nu$A data is conducted with the following formula:
+The analysis of the T2K and NO$\nu$A datasets is conducted with the following formula~{\cite{Huber:2007ji,Fogli:2002pt}}: